 Even though she started producing only two years after her first experiences behind the decks, we didn’t notice it immediately: her first productions were diffused into live acts, such as in her “Memoir page” for Hypnus.
 Then, her 2021 official releases “Akasha” and “Enhalon” had the effect of the famous 1980 Maxell advertisement on us: like the “blown away guy” on his chair, the releases restyled our shaggy hair…

-With the third track, “Devotion to light”, the listener is plunged into Klara’s deep spiritual world.
-Her interest for the mantras is translated by the shamanic chants, while her deep connection to the nature can be sensed through the field recordings and the liquid effects.
-It is notorious that Klara is also very interested by the Buddhist traditions and practice.
-For instance, she’s fascinated by the Sand mandala, a Tibetan artform consisting of “creating and destructing mandalas made from coloured sand”, and symbolising “the transitory nature of material life” (thank you Wikipedia).
+With the third track, “Devotion to Light”, the listener is plunged into Klara’s deep spiritual world.
+Her interest in the mantras is translated by the shamanic chants, while her deep connection to nature can be sensed through the field recordings and the liquid effects.
+It is notorious that Klara is also very interested in Buddhist traditions and practices.
+For instance, she’s fascinated by the Sand mandala, a Tibetan art form consisting of “creating and destructing mandalas made from coloured sand”, and symbolising “the transitory nature of material life” (thank you Wikipedia).
 Not sure that she had this in mind when she created the track, but we felt the realisation of a transition, both technically and in the storytelling.
 The vibe is globally quiet on the surface, while the depth is teeming with life, represented by the complex percussions.
-Around three minutes comes a break which feels like a reset and a restart of the same movement, with the chants fading out before and fading in after, as if the character depicted in the track was unable to go from a state to another, despite some attempts.
+Around three minutes comes a break which feels like a reset and a restart of the same movement, with the chants fading out before and fading in after, as if the character depicted in the track was unable to go from one state to another, despite some attempts.
 It echoes the melancholic voice of the first track.

 Laima Adelaide’s talent is also incredible, and what she made out of the original version is flawless.
-She also has a background in the classical music world, for having studied it in the University.
-Added to her natural sensitivity, she’s capable to design very complex structures, raising her productions in the cutting-edge contemporary art, at the level of the grand artists who leave an indelible imprint in the culture.
+She also has a background in the classical music world, having studied it at the University.
+Added to her natural sensitivity, she’s capable to design very complex structures, raising her productions in cutting-edge contemporary art, at the level of the grand artists who leave an indelible imprint on the culture.